-- Consider resource.
-The desktop is limited by its hardware, and must meet the hardware requirements to run the application; while web application can provide access to complex applications delivered from a centralized infrastructure; a Mobile device is limited by its screen area, available memory.
+- Consider platform limitations.
+The desktop is limited by its hardware, and must meet the hardware requirements to run the application.
+Web applications can provide access to complex applications delivered from a centralized infrastructure.
+A Mobile device is limited by its screen area, available memory and data connection.

 - Consider deployment.
-The desktop must be installed on a particular operating system and deployed for each PC.
-While Web applications can have less deployment or update effort for hundreds or thousands of PCs
+Desktop applications must be installed on a particular operating system and deployed for each PC.
+Web applications can have less deployment or update effort for hundreds or thousands of PCs.

 - Consider availability.
-Web applications are universally available with internet connections.
-A stand-alone desktop solution can be used for no persistent network connectivity.
-Mobile device application could quit or restart when a call coming in.
+Web applications are universally available but, rely on internet connectivity in order to work.
+In comparison, a stand-alone desktop solution is not inhibited by connectivity.
+Something to consider with a mobile device is that the application could quit or restart when the user receives a call.

 - Consider supported device.
 What is the preferred browser at your organization?
 How does leveraging the same Web application on different browsers change the user experience?